adunning/dissertation/07-works.md

 138. —                                           Quasi modo geniti infantes (in octauis pasche)
 139. Ps.
 18: 6                                   In sole posuit tabernaculum suum (in natali domini).

-They are numbered 29 and 30 in the list of contents (fols.
-50v–1v) to a collection of seventy-eight 'sermones modernorum magistrorum'.[^3] The text of sermons 1–19 and 31–8 follows: nos.
+They are numbered 29 and 30 in the list of contents (fols 50v–1v) to a collection of seventy-eight 'sermones modernorum magistrorum'.[^3] The text of sermons 1–19 and 31–8 follows: nos.
 29–30 are among those missing.
 Masters named in the contents-list include Archbishop Stephen Langton, master John of Abbeville and master Nicholas of Toumai.

 The transmission of the sermons is in some manuscripts associated with the sermons of Peter Comestor, for whom see J. Longere, *Œuvres oratoires des maitres parisiens an XlF siecle* (Etudes Augustiniennes.
 Paris, 1975), i.
 20, with references.
 Otherwise the text presents few real difficulties: W is the base manuscript, usefully corroborated by Cambridge, Corpus Christi College, 217.
 The sermons circulated freely for half a century—the Canterbury manuscript offers a glimpse of how they were collected—and then they ceased to command attention.